enterstudio/ppt-frontend/README.md

 ---

-It has been confirmed that the customisation get wiped after a restart.
+It has been confirmed that the customisation gets wiped after a restart.